 Does it matter if the story is “true”?

 It is inevitable that every true crime story will have a few inaccuracies, whether as a result of the creative license of the author, or the inherent biases and limitations of the medium (eyewitnesses, on whom authors often rely, are notoriously unreliable, so it’s a flawed system).
-Yet, we still consume and enjoy them, and it is the very reality of the stories (fudged a little or not) that makes them so addictive to passionate true crime readers.
+Yet, we still consume and enjoy these books, and it is the very reality of the stories (fudged a little or not) that makes them so addictive to passionate true crime readers.
 And, as the saying goes, one should never let the truth get in the way of a good story.

 So, why do we read true crime?
 We are rubber-necking adrenaline junkies who want to believe that the world is just, and we demand that authors tell us all the gory details with 100% accuracy.
 What do you think?
 Why do you read true crime?
 Let me know in the comments below (or chat with us over at KUWTP on Facebook!).